Caroline Ithurbide

 Caroline Ithurbide (born 21 July 1979) is a French journalist and television presenter.

 Early career

 After a double MA in Communication and Foreign Languages, Ithurbide worked as a writer for magazines such as Citizen K, Vogue and Vogue Hommes.

 Television

 In March 2005, Ithurbide was invited by Vincent Bolloré and Philippe Labro to join the channel Direct 8.

 In 2015, she appeared as a panellist on the series Touche pas à mon poste!

+Private Life

+Caroline Ithurbide met the presenter Boris Ehrgott in the show 88 minutes, on Direct 8 in 2005, with whom she had two children, Gaspard Ruben (born in 2008) and Ambre Lilah (born in 2011).
+Now separated from the father of her children, she has been in a relationship with actor Polo Anid since 2020.
+On June 10, 2022, in her first wedding, she married him in Paris.